STEM Design Challenge

 1. YOUR STEM EXCURSION

 Your excursion will involve a STEM workshop and time for students to conduct their research.
-Students will participate in the Empathise and Define stages of Design Thinking.
-This includes understanding different perspectives and each student defining the problem in their own way.
+Students will participate in the Understand stage of Design Thinking.
+This includes being caring and curious, asking questions to gain insights and creating a personal definition of the problem.

 2. IDEATE possible solutions

 Back at school, teams (of up to six students) will participate in the Ideate stage of Design Thinking.
 They will imagine and express their ideas for solving the challenge.
-They will then choose one idea to prototype and test.
+They will then choose one idea to prototype.

 3. PROTOTYPE an idea

 Your students will use their STEM skills and knowledge to undertake the Prototype stage of Design Thinking.
-They will build a model of their idea using recycled materials from home, items from an art room or any other technology that's available.
+They will make their idea visible by building a model or using any other technology that's available.

 4. TEST AND REFINE

-During the Test and Refine stages of Design Thinking, your students will test their prototype by sharing it with an audience, which can include their peers or an expert from outside your school.
-They could also test their prototype by creating a workable version.
-They will refine their prototype after testing.
+During the Test and Refine stages of Design Thinking, your students will test their prototype by sharing it with an audience or testing a workable version.
+They will refine and improve their prototype after testing.

 5. ENTER THE COMPETITION